 If you haven’t read the news in a few days you might be surprised to learn there’s been an uptick in home buyers seeking homes with bomb shelters.
 While experts note the odds of nuclear war are higher than they have been in years, at the same there’s also real shortage of houses for sale with bomb shelters.

 Searching all homes for sale across the United States on Estately turned up just 47 homes currently on the market with bomb shelters.
-A good portion of those promoted the bomb shelters as something to be converted into into a wine cellar or man cave instead of life-saving sanctuary in the event of a giant mushroom cloud.
+A good portion of those promoted the bomb shelters as something to be converted into a wine cellar or man cave instead of a life-saving sanctuary in the event of a giant mushroom cloud.

 At the time of this writing, Connecticut had the most homes for sale with bomb shelters with six, followed by California with four.
 Arizona, Delaware, Florida, Illinois, Michigan and Pennsylvania all had three a piece.